September 08, 2021

 Once you understand what amount you owe, it is important to understand what the creditors can legally take from you if they obtain a judgment.

 If you own your home, then this is one item the creditors may be able to claim in a judgment.
 If you rent your domicile, then this is not something to worry about.

 Creditors do have the option to freeze your bank accounts and garnish your wages.
 It is a good idea to calculate how much the creditors may be able to take in wage garnishment.
 This will not only allow you to prepare, but it may be able to ease your mind as well.

-If the only income you receive is from Social Security, then your accounts cannot be legally frozen, and there is nothing for them to come after.
+If the only income you receive is from Social Security, then in some states your accounts cannot be legally frozen, and there is nothing for them to come after for the moment.

 Put together a realistic offer based on your finances and the debt itself.
 If you are struggling to come up with the money look at your valuable possessions.
 What can you sell that would not be detrimental to your life?

 If you can't afford a lump sum payment, then monthly payments may be your best option.

 After you respond to the lawsuit and make a settlement offer, the collector may refuse to settle and, instead, continue to the next phase of the lawsuit.
 Usually, this phase is discovery.
 You know your lawsuit has progressed to discovery if you receive a Request for Response to Admissions or Interrogatories.
 To defend yourself in this stage, you need to file a response to these documents.
 A bare-minimum response will likely be sufficient to continue driving for a settlement.
 Each time you respond to new documents in the lawsuit, it increase the costs for the collector and increases the likelihood they will settle.

 SoloSuit makes it easy to respond to a debt collection lawsuit.